 Small diesel Standby generators are installed at critical locations to ensure Eastland Network Limited's SCADA and Communications network can be sustained in contingent events.
-A 15kVA unit is installed at Carnarvon Street Substation for the Control Centre and smaller units ranging from 1.5 to 8KVA are located at Hicks Bay, Tikitiki, Mata Rd, Arakihi, Makaretu, Whakapunaki, and Kinikini radio repeater Sites.
+15kVA units are installed at Carnarvon Street and Gisborne Substation for Control Centre contingency supply.

+Smaller units ranging from 1.5 to 8KVA are located at Tikitiki, Mata Rd, Arakihi, Makaretu, Whakapunaki, and Kinikini radio repeater Sites .